 The Australian Government recently launched a new scheme to help first home buyers into their own homes sooner.
 The First Home Loan Deposit Scheme will support eligible first home buyers by providing a guarantee that will allow those on low and middle incomes to purchase a home with a deposit of as little as 5%.
 You can find out more on our website.

 As with any loan, there are some really important things you need to consider before going ahead with one.
-It can be confusing when researching all your options online, so if you get stuck, give our Contact Centre (based in downtown Devonport) a call, we'll be super-pleased to help.
+It can be confusing when researching all your options online, so if you get stuck, give our locally based Customer Experience team a call, we'll be super-pleased to help.